zhaozhongch/slam_groundtruth_comparison/README.md

 at the same time, in the terminal you can see the transformation matrix and the RMSE error of slam and ground truth.

 ## how to run
-first, make your slam can publish geometry_msgs::PoseStamped message when it gets each keyframe pose.(for example, when your slam system finishes or almost finish, you extract all the poses into a vector) set the topic of the publisher as "keyframe_pose". second, run rviz. use `rosrun rviz rviz`. set `fix_keyframe` as `my_frame` then press `Add` button , choose `MarkerArrary` and press `OK`. third, run this package `roslaunch data_registration run_regi.launch` fourth, run your slam system
+first, make your slam can publish geometry_msgs::PoseStamped message when it gets each keyframe pose.(for example, when your slam system finishes or almost finish, you extract all the poses into a vector) set the topic of the publisher as "keyframe_pose". <br>
+second, run rviz. use `rosrun rviz rviz`. set `fix_keyframe` as `my_frame` then press `Add` button , choose `MarkerArrary` and press `OK`. <br>
+third, run this package `roslaunch data_registration run_regi.launch` <br>
+fourth, run your slam system

 ## note